 - Locke (2013) a British horror movie with only one character.
 This threatening tale happens mostly on the phone, making it feel digitally claustrophobic.

 - Wild (2014) Addiction recovery and grief drive Reese Witherspoon’s character into the wilderness, completely alone and on a journey of self-discovery.
 It’s based on a true story.

 - The Martian (2015) astronaut Mark Watney is stuck on Mars all by himself and must learn to survive.
 Watch this film, or read the book by Andy Weir, and feel what it feels like to be stranded on Mars.
 This film also great Hollywood special effects.

-- Hank (2021) a horror movie about a group of friends on a camping experience that goes terribly wrong.
-We don’t know the release date yet.
+- Hank (2022) a horror movie about a group of friends on a camping experience that goes terribly wrong.